 Invest in Configurable AR Now, Save Try-On AR for Later

 Until Apple or Google make try-on AR widely accessible, big brands will likely keep the upper hand in virtual personal goods shopping.
-For now, industries that make physical products can start with configurable AR, an attainable and cost-effective solution that drives more sales.
+For now, industries that make physical products can start with configurable AR, an attainable and cost-effective solution that allows customers to see and configure a myriad of product variations and drives more sales.